Install Robocorp's RPA software - Robocorp Lab

 All this sounds really good, but you are getting a bit ahead of yourself.
 Let's concentrate on getting up and running.

 Time for some setup work!
-You will need to register for Control Room, install Robocorp Lab, and link it to your Control Room account.
+You will need to register for Control Room, install Robocorp Lab, and link it to your Robocorp account.

 - Sign up for a Robocorp account and follow the instructions.